raspberrypilearning/cd-intermediate-html-css-sushi/en/step_4.md

 ## All the colours!

 As you have seen, you can type in many different colour names as words and the browser will recognise them.
-But a more common way to set colours is to use something called a **HEX** code.
+But a more common way to set colours is to use something called a **HEX** code (HEX is short for **hexadecimal**, a special way of counting).

 + Take a look at your **stylesheet**.
 That's the file that has `.css` in the name.